-The Company did not have marketable securities at December 31, 2016.
-The Company's marketable securities at December 31, 2015 primarily consisted of corporate debt securities and exchange-traded funds.
+The Company's marketable securities at December 31, 2015 and 2014 primarily consist of corporate debt securities and exchange-traded funds.
 Our marketable securities are governed by our investment policy as approved by our Board of Directors.
 The Company's marketable securities are classified as available-for-sale and are recorded at fair value, based upon quoted market prices or net asset value.
 Unrealized temporary adjustments to fair value are included in a separate component of stockholders' equity as unrealized gains and losses and reported as a component of accumulated other comprehensive income (loss).
-No gains or losses on marketable securities are realized until shares are sold or a decline in fair value is determined to be other-than-temporary.
-If a decline in fair value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis in the investment is established.
+No gains or losses on marketable securities are realized until shares are sold or a decline in fair value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis in the investment is established.